Kevin01001100/IT-Help-Desk-Ticketing-System-Lab/environment/workstation-setup.md

 ## Joining the Domain

-Each workstation was joined to the domain `lab.local`.
+Each workstation was joined to the domain `LAB.local`.

 Steps: